This is what you need to know about the power of story hooks

-What’s a hook?
+What’s a story hook?

+It’s the concise expression of the idea behind an article, email, or video that fires up a user’s interest at first glance.
 So, it’s the headline on your article, the copy in your social post, your email subject line, or the opening caption of your social video or carousel.

+The hook is the most important thing to get right for busy users scrolling through endless content streams.
+And hooks only work if you know your audience well.
 And while the advent of social media and email has sharpened interest in the idea, like much else, it is as old as communication itself.

 David Ogilvy wrote this about advertising copy half a century ago: